ratemykol/cursor/replit.md

 - June 21, 2025.
 Implemented comprehensive social media sharing functionality for achievements and badges across Twitter, Facebook, and LinkedIn platforms
 - June 21, 2025.
 Added hover-activated share buttons to both user badges and trader badges with customized share messages and proper URL encoding
 - June 21, 2025.
 Repositioned share buttons to bottom-right corner of achievement cards and removed Facebook option, keeping only Twitter and LinkedIn
+- June 21, 2025.
+Simplified sharing to Twitter-only option and changed from new window to new tab opening behavior
 ```

 ## User Preferences